defano/wyldcard/README.md

 #### Part containers

 Like variables, a part can also be used to store value.
 When placing a value into a field, the text of the field is changed.
-When placing a value into a button, card, background or stack, the part's `contents` property is changed (except for `menu` style buttons, this property does not affect the part's appearance in any way and can be seen/edited from the "Info..." dialog associated with the part in the "Objects" menu).
+When placing a value into a button, card, background or stack, the part's `contents` property is changed (except for `menu` style buttons, the `contents` property does not affect the part's appearance in any way and can be seen/edited from the "Info..." dialog associated with the part in the "Objects" menu).

 For example: